tylerdr/sprinter-website/src/pages/about/index.md

     the gap between your company's current struggles and the technology that will resolve them.
   slide2: >-
-    We use technology to make businesses better.
     Our vast understanding of both software development as well as business operations, is what ensures our collaboration reaches maximum success.
     Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
 Through harnessing the power of modern software, we are able to optimize technology's potential within your current systems.
   slide3: >-
     Before Sprinter, most businesses looking to update their systems were forced to choose between "off the shelf" software options that fail miserably due